Egypt convicts 43, including Americans, in NGO case

 But Western and Egyptian critics say the draft falls short.

-Additional reporting by Tom Perry and Ali Abdelaty in Cairo, Arshad Mohammed in Washington and Michelle Martin in Berlin; Writing by Tom Perry; Editing by Alistair Lyon, Mike Collett-White and Peter Cooney
+Additional reporting by Tom Perry and Ali Abdelaty in Cairo, Arshad Mohammed in Washington and Michelle Martin in Berlin; Writing by Tom Perry; Editing by Alistair Lyon, Mike Collett-White and Cynthia Osterman